EricZheng1024/MOEA-D-GGR/README.md

-Place the folder in path 'PlatEMO-master\PlatEMO\Algorithms\Multi-objective optimization'.
+Codes for "A Generalized Scalarization Method for Evolutionary Multi-objective Optimization".

+MOEA/D-GGR are implemented on the PlatEMO platform.
+Please place the codes in path "PlatEMO\Algorithms\Multi-objective optimization\MOEADGGR".